 2. Water more

 It’s a tricky thing, but the second biggest challenge to growing healthy bamboo is probably under-watering.
-The most common symptom is curled leaves.
+The most common symptom of this is curled leaves.
 If that’s the only symptom, then it probably needs more water.
 Usually once or twice a week is good, but if it’s especially hot and or windy, then it will need more.
 Potted bamboo also needs more frequent watering.

 Bamboo likes to be fed, and it wants a diet fairly rich in nitrogen.
 For best results, we recommend organic compost or manure.
 Be careful that the manure is not too fresh, as this could be too strong, and may lead to browning of the leaf tips.
 Fertilizing twice a year is usually best, at the beginning of spring and again in mid or late summer.